climatecheck_logo

 • Task 2: Disinformation narrative classification: given a claim, predict which climate disinformation narrative exists according to a predefined taxonomy.

-Evaluation: Macro-, micro-, and weighted-F1 scores based on annotated documents.
+Evaluation: Macro-, micro-, and weighted-F1 scores based on annotated documents; rankings will be decided based on Macro-F1.

 Important Dates